 Quentin turns 8 years old today.
 We could never have imagined a birthday like this one.

-Our schools are shut down, at least until April 6th, but I am going to guess that it will be longer.
+Our schools are shut down, at least until April 6th, but I am guessing that it will be longer.
 Restaurants are closed to dine-in eating.
-We had plans to go to a hotel and waterpark in a few weeks to celebrate his birthday and that has been cancelled.
-All due to the rapid spread of COVID-19 (coronavirus) and the practicing of social distancing to help flatten the curve – a bunch of phrases that weren’t even in my vocabulary a week ago.
+We had plans to go to a hotel and waterpark in a few weeks to celebrate his birthday and that has been canceled.
+All due to the rapid spread of COVID-19 (coronavirus) and the practicing of social distancing to help flatten the curve — a bunch of phrases that weren't even in my vocabulary a week ago.

 I have taken each closure in stride.
 We saw what was coming and prepared ourselves with household staples.
 I said "I've got this" to myself as I prepared daily routines for each of my kids to accommodate elementary school e-learning and entertaining a toddler.
 We have had a host of "new" experiences, like church via Zoom meeting and watching the Metropolitan Opera perform Carmen.